ItsZeusBro/OdysseyHymns/README.md

 # Hymns
-## Illiad and Odyssey Subsets for Geographicly based Caching and Mirroring (Hymned by Homer)
+## Illiad and Odyssey are Subsets of Homer Constructs, that are Geographicly dispersed as Caching and Mirroring Mechanisms.
+They plugin to Homer and are Hymned (orchastrated) by Homer